Shigella sonnei: Pathophysiology

 This species polymerizes host cell actin.

 Evolution

 This species is clonal and has spread worldwide.
 Analysis of 132 strains has shown that they originated from a common ancestor in Europe around 1500 AD.

 Causes

 "Group D" Shigella bacteria cause shigellosis.
 Those infected with the bacteria release it into their stool, thus causing possibility of spread through food or water, or from direct contact to a person orally.
 Having poorly sanitized living conditions or contaminated food or water contributes to contracting the disease.

 People at risk

 Infants and toddlers, the elderly, and people living with chronic health conditions are all susceptible to the most severe symptoms of S. sonnei disease.
-Shigellosis is commonly suffered by individuals with advanced HIV disease, as well as men who have sex with men, regardless of their HIV status.
+Shigellosis is commonly suffered by individuals with advanced HIV disease, as well as men who have penetrative sex with other men, regardless of their HIV status.
 Shigellosis may invade the bloodstream and cause bacteremia in people with a compromised immune system, which can be life-threatening.